hmrc/assets-frontend/assets/patterns/ask-users-for-their-consent/README.md

 ## How it works

-Consent cannot be inferred by someone using a service or doing nothing.
-It must be:
+Do not infer consent when someone uses a service or does nothing.
+Consent must be:

 - freely given
 - a positive action to opt-in
 - clear, concise and specific
 - separate from other terms and conditions
-- as easy to withdraw as to give
+- as easy to withdraw as it is to give

 [Read more about consent on the Information Commissioner’s Office website](https://ico.org.uk/for-organisations/guide-to-the-general-data-protection-regulation-gdpr/lawful-basis-for-processing/consent/).

 Do not select radio buttons and checkboxes for users.
 This means the positive action would opt-out.

 Consent covers all activities done for the same reason.
-If there is more than one reason the data is used, get separate consent for each reason.
+If you use the data for more than one reason, get separate consent for each reason.

 ### Ask a yes-no question